 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 Ameren already has institutions on the share registry.
 Indeed, they own a respectable stake in the company.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
-It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of Ameren, (below).
-Of course, keep in mind that there are other factors to consider, too.
+When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
+When such a trade goes wrong, multiple parties may compete to sell stock fast.
+This risk is higher in a company without a history of growth.
+You can see Ameren's historic earnings and revenue below, but keep in mind there's always more to the story.

-Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
-Hedge funds don't have many shares in Ameren.
-Our data shows that The Vanguard Group, Inc. is the largest shareholder with 12% of shares outstanding.
-T. Rowe Price Group, Inc. is the second largest shareholder owning 11% of common stock, and BlackRock, Inc. holds about 7.0% of the company stock.
+Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
+Ameren is not owned by hedge funds.
+T. Rowe Price Group, Inc. is currently the largest shareholder, with 13% of shares outstanding.
+The Vanguard Group, Inc. is the second largest shareholder owning 11% of common stock, and BlackRock, Inc. holds about 8.0% of the company stock.

 Insider Ownership Of Ameren

-Our most recent data indicates that insiders own less than 1% of Ameren Corporation.
+Our data suggests that insiders own under 1% of Ameren Corporation in their own names.
 It is a very large company, so it would be surprising to see insiders own a large proportion of the company.
-Though their holding amounts to less than 1%, we can see that board members collectively own US$98m worth of shares (at current prices).
-It is good to see board members owning shares, but it might be worth checking if those insiders have been buying.
+Though their holding amounts to less than 1%, we can see that board members collectively own US$121m worth of shares (at current prices).
+Arguably recent buying and selling is just as important to consider.
+You can click here to see if insiders have been buying or selling.

 General Public Ownership

 The general public, with a 23% stake in the company, will not easily be ignored.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.